hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 #### Layout

-- Static, dynamic layouts were investigated but disregarded due to the added cognitive load of the additional moving elements
-- 3D Layouts - investigated twice (first unity, then during brainkdd) - but disregarded due to the additional cognitive load - program capable of it
-- Layouts List: Sugiyama, Frutcherman, Custom mix of radial and other ... , ...
+There are many different types of layouts networks could be represented with.
+Two-dimensional layouts were consistently favoured three-dimensional layouts due to their smaller cognitive footprint.
+It was the minimisation of cognitive load that also lead to the use of static layouts above dynamic network layouts (layouts where the positions of elements can change over time).

-- Layouts were generated through Gephi or VisLab. (not custom program, not re-inventing the wheel)
+Particular layouts included: Sugiyama, Frutcherman-Reingold, Force Atlas, Yifan Hu, Radial Axis, Circular, Multi-Circular layouts.
+Layouts were generated using existing graph programs Gephi or VisLab.

-- Collages worked nicely for comparison
-	- Gui / control toggles / timeline - were added throughout the process to help quicken the renders - should be noted: switching between them didn't provide as much insight as the collages though.
+The rendering system was embedded with graphical user interface (GUI) elements such as timelines and control toggles to allow for rapid switching between different visualisations of a network.
+However, even with this functionality, it was found that comparisons were made more easily between visualisations when they were layed out next to one another in the form of collages.

 #### Visual Attributes (of elements)